toontown-archipelago/toontown-archipelago/README.md

 To play Toontown: Archipelago, you will need to run a server.
 If someone else is running a server, skip steps 3 and 4.

-1. Download the latest release [here.](https://github.com/toontown-archipelago/toontown-archipelago/releases/latest)
+1. Download `TTAP.zip` from [here.](https://github.com/toontown-archipelago/toontown-archipelago/releases/latest)
 2. Extract the ZIP to a folder of your choice.
 3. Open the folder and run `start_servers.bat`.
 This will make some windows appear, do not close these during gameplay!
 4. If you're looking to play with friends, see [here.](#i-set-up-the-server-and-everything-is-running-fine-i-can-connect-to-my-own-server-but-my-friends-cant-why)